 Q: I'm having difficulty paying my rates, what should I do?

 A: Contact Council’s Debt Recovery Officer as soon as possible on 1300 733 625 to organise an arrangement to pay.
 Rates and charges may be paid outside the instalment dates subject to terms and conditions as set by Council (Section 564).

 Q. I’m currently experiencing financial hardship, what help is available?

-For further information, see the Hardship Rate Relief Policy (PDF 31.2KB) and Hardship Rate Relief Application Form (PDF 178.1KB).
+For further information, see the Ratepayers Hardship Policy (PDF 5MB)and Hardship Rate Relief Application Form (PDF 178.1KB).

 Q. What happens if I do not pay my rates?